-“Loneliness is the poverty of self; solitude is the richness of self”, said May Sarton, American poetess.
+“Loneliness is the poverty of self; solitude is the richness of self.”,

 A peer group is irreplaceable in every child’s development.
 Nevertheless, due to their sensitivity and interests, some children need more alone time.
-It takes ages for many adults to learn how to enjoy solitude.
 Being alone heals and helps you improve yourself.
 Instead of pushing them outside no matter what, help your children cherish these moments.
 It is better to spend time alone in a meaningful way than to be with hostile peers or continue superficial relationships.

 If you would like to read more about children’s problems, subscribe to my weekly email.
 You will get an e-book on how to raise children to become more satisfied people.